Jake Morley: 2011

 Morley's debut album Many Fish To Fry was released in February 2011 on his own independent label.
 After a short UK tour, Morley held his album launch party at London's Bush Hall, where his performance received much critical acclaim.

 In March 2011, Morley's debut single 'Feet Don't Fail Me Now' was played on Dermot O'Leary's Saturday afternoon BBC Radio 2 show,.
 On 5 May Morley headlined the City Showcase after party at the 100 Club and later performed a live set on Janice Long's show.
 Janice Long recommended 'Feet Don't Fail Me Now' as the featured live track of the week on Jo Whiley's Radio 2 Live in Concert.

 YouTube

 Morley's video for 'This City' was included in a Best Guitarist on the Web video created by ITN.

 2013–2015

 Morley spent more than two years writing and recording his second album, The Manual, which was funded in part by a Pledge Music Campaign.
 It was produced by Calum MacColl (son of Peggy Seeger and Ewan MacColl and half brother to Kirsty MacColl) and released in September 2015.

+Later career and new releases (2016–present)

+Following his second album "The Manual" (2016), Morley continued to release music independently.
+His third studio album, "Some Things Are Like Other Things" was released on 28 October 2022.
+Between these major releases, he issued several singles and EPs, including the digital EP "Tell It To Me Straight" (2020) and singles such as "No Drama (Live at Lovebird Studios)" (2020) and "I Hope That I Can Make It Before We Have a Baby" (2018).